oroinc/documentation/user/back-office/products/product-attributes/index.rst

    * **Identity only** -- Export only the field that serves as an identifier of the related entity record.
    * **All** -- Export all fields of the related entity record."

-5. In the **Backoffice options** section, fill in the **Other** subsection, specifying the configuration options for the product attribute view, search and use in the back-office and storefront.
+5. In the **Back-Office options** section, fill in the **Other** subsection, specifying the configuration options for the product attribute view, search and use in the back-office and storefront.

 .. note:: Please note that available options depend on the type selected for the attribute (e.g., image, text, multi-select, etc.).